order-of-the-phoenix-project/projectcontent/content/posts/Laynes.md

 Layne's chicken is greasy.
 If your stomach can barely handle it, you know it's not good for you.

-Their fries are the same generic kind you can get anywhere
+Their fries are the same generic kind you can get anywhere.

-Their toast is nothing special
+Their toast is nothing special.

 The only thing really worth it is their sauce.
 Why not just buy the sauce itself and get better chicken elsewhere?